 The last envelope is the one you have room to make sacrifices if needed.

 So every penny you save for the trip, you can either put it in cash there (if you live in a country with a stable economy, of course) or you send it to a bank account (preferably separate from your main account).
 If you separate an amount in a bank or savings account, write how much on a paper and put that paper in your envelope.
 Every one or two weeks, check your envelope to hold your progress accountable and motivate yourself to keep going.

 If you put cash there, remember to keep those envelopes at a safe distance, and more if you have problems in holding your impulses.
 Use alluring pictures of your travel destination on the envelope so that you SEE what you’ll be missing in case you violate them.

 Personal finance apps to save your vacation

 There is a bunch of apps to help you stick to your budget and don’t lose control of your expenses.
-We personally like (and use) CoinKeeper.
-It’s easy-to-use and the free version is an excellent way to start and engage with the app.
+We personally like (and use) Airtable, both in mobile and desktop versions.
+It’s easy-to-use and the free version is an excellent way to start dominating your spending.

 This article of Investopedia sorts out 8 other apps to keep control of your personal finances.
 Worth checking it.